omerbensaadon/user-manual/README.md

 **🕐 Working Hours:** Usually 8AM-3PM + 7PM-9PM (I usually climb in the afternoons when I'm not injured 🤕)

-**🗣 Textual Communication Style:** funny, direct, short bursty messages
+**🗣 Textual Communication Style:** direct, silly, short bursty messages

 **🤌 I prefer to receive feedback...** quickly, directly, written or verbal!
 I find the "Situation-Behavior-Impact" format to work well for me.